 It’s easiest to think of supply charges as paying for the actual electricity you use.
 You can see all of your supply charges on the section of your SDG&E bill labeled “Electricity generation”

 Utilities across the country charge different amounts for electricity supply depending on the power plant it comes from and the cost of the fuel (i.e. coal or natural gas).
-In 2018, most of the electricity delivered by SDG&E came from renewable energy resources (43 percent), however, they also delivered a fair amount of energy generated from natural gas (29 percent) or unspecified sources of power (27 percent).
+In 2019, some of the electricity delivered by SDG&E came from renewable energy resources (31.3 percent), but they also delivered a fair amount of energy generated from natural gas (24.4 percent) or unspecified sources of power (44.2 percent).

 Importantly, you may notice that SDG&E delivers electricity to your home, but you’re paying someone else for supply: California has a partially deregulated electricity market, meaning other entities, outside of utility companies, have the opportunity to procure and sell electricity.
 Community choice aggregation (CCA) programs, which are becoming increasingly popular in California, allow local governments to aggregate electricity purchases for their constituents.
 Many towns do this as a way to deliver cheaper, cleaner electricity to the area.
 If you see a different company or organization mentioned in the supply section of your bill, this may be your town’s CCA provider.